CAPSTONE-2022-2023/Group_22/use_cases/reset_password.md

 ### Reset Password (done by Niaz)

 ### Actor (User)
-Customer with a valid account in the system.
+Customer with a valid registered email address in the system.

 ### Pre-conditions
 Customer is logged into the account.
 Account information is already stored in the database.